hardin47/website/Math154/Notes/07-ethics.md

 #### Professional Integrity and Accountability {-}
 The ethical statistician uses methodology and data that are relevant and appropriate, without favoritism or prejudice, and in a manner intended to produce valid, interpretable, and reproducible results.
-The ethical statistician does not knowingly accept work for which he/she is not sufficiently qualified, is honest with the client about any limitation of expertise, and consults other statisticians when necessary or in doubt.
+The ethical statistician does not knowingly accept work for which they are not sufficiently qualified, is honest with the client about any limitation of expertise, and consults other statisticians when necessary or in doubt.

 #### Integrity of Data and Methods {-}
 The ethical statistician is candid about any known or suspected limitations, defects, or biases in the data that may impact the integrity or reliability of the statistical analysis.
 Objective and valid interpretation of the results requires that the underlying analysis recognizes and acknowledges the degree of reliability and integrity of the data.